Marsa Matrouh

-Marsa Matrouh (مرسى مطروح), also transliterated as Marsa Matruh (Standard Arabic Marsā Maṭrūḥ, /ar/), is a port in Egypt and the capital of Matrouh Governorate.
+Marsa Matrouh (مرسى مطروح, /ar/) is a port city and the capital of Matrouh Governorate in Egypt.
 It is located 240 km west of Alexandria and 222 km east of Sallum on the main highway from the Nile Delta to the Libyan border.
 The city is also accessible from the south via another highway running through the Western Desert towards Siwa Oasis and Bahariya Oasis.

 Mersa Matruh was a major grain port under the Romans and a military base of the British Empire.
 During World War II, several battles were fought around its environs as the Italo-German Panzer Army Africa attempted to capture the port.
 It fell to the Axis during the Battle of Mersa Matruh but was recaptured following the Second Battle of El Alamein.

 Mersa Matruh is served by Mersa Matruh International Airport.
 The city features soft white sand beaches and calm transparent waters; the bay is protected from the high seas by a series of rocks forming a natural breakwater, with a small opening to allow access for light vessels.

 History

+Ancient Egypt and Roman

 Mersa Matruh began as a small fishing town but was important enough to host an Egyptian temple under Ramesses II c.
 1200 BC.
 It prospered as the port for the 8th-century BC oracle of Amun Ra at the Siwa Oasis.